 TIMELINE FOR THE PUBLICATION OF THE SPECIAL ISSUE:

 - To submit of a short proposal/description of the article thus Guest Editors be able to evaluate the fit of the article in the special issue by this link:

 - Editors will classify proposals in two categories: those that comply with the criteria of the COST programme that have a chance to be 100% funded if they are accepted for publication and those that do not.
-Then, authors will be recommended before the 25th of November 2020 to send their full articles for peer reviewed evaluation through the Sustainability Journal online platform if their contribution matches with the topic of the special issue.
+Then, authors will be recommended in a couple of days to send their full articles for peer reviewed evaluation through the Sustainability Journal online platform if their contribution matches with the topic of the special issue.

 For any queries, please contact:

 Dr Òscar Prieto Flores, University of Girona, School of Education and Psychology (firstname.lastname@example.org)